boldchains/node-api-server/README.md

 ### Server-side

-Asynchronous data received from drones can be seen as streams of data.
-For asynchronous data streams, use of __Reactive Programming__ can provide an elegant solution.

-As __NodeJS__ is popular for building asynchronous application, the dashboard implementation can be done in NodeJS.
+As __NodeJS__ is popular for building asynchronous application, the server side requirment can be implemented in NodeJS.

-To handle real-time monitoring factor, client's polling to server to fetch data periodically is not an ideal one, instead, __websockets__ protocol and __socket.io__ library can be used which are already widely used for streaming related requirements, instant messengers applications.
+To fetch real-time data periodically, client's polling to server is not an ideal one, instead, __socket.io__ library can be used as it is widely used for real-time streaming apps, instant messengers.

 ### Client-side

-For client side coding another popular library __React JS__ can be used.
+For client side coding another popular library __React JS__ can be used, which again supports dynamic data display.

+# Skills Required (level 0 -5; 0: no experience 5: Highly Experienced)
+1. Node JS (5)
+2. React JS (5)
+3. Socket.IO / Real-time App Development (0)
+4. Streaming / ReactiveX / Observables (3)
+5. Docker (0)